adarshgumashta/Raja-Mantri-Chor-Sipahi/README.md

 # Raja-Mantri-Chor-Sipahi
-A Famous Chit Indian Game .
+A Famous Chit Game played in India .